MULEDASTAGIRIREDDY/cmoscourse/README.md

 •It uses those currents to calculate dVout/dt = IdsN/CL for discharge and IdsP/CL for charge.
 •Repeating for thousands of time steps gives complete Vout vs time waveform from which we measure delay.

-Connection to VTC(next lecture):
-In next lecture we will superimpose both families of curves on same plot.For each Vin value the NMOS curve(for that VgsN = Vin) and PMOS curve(for that VgsP = Vin - Vdd) are drawn together.Their intersection gives DC operating point.By tracing all such intersections as Vin varies from 0 to Vdd we get full Vout vs Vin curve which is the VTC.

 Summary
 Voltage Observations: